wilsonrljr/sysidentpy/docs/source/index.rst

 Project History
 ---------------

 The project was started by Wilson R. L. Junior, Luan Pascoal and Samir A. M. Martins as a project for System Identification discipline.
-Samuel joined early in 2019 and since then have contributed.
+Samuel joined early in 2019.

 The project is actively maintained by Wilson R. L. Junior and looking for contributors.